 Do Gladiolus Corms Need to Be Soaked Before Planting?

-No. You can pot them up in soil if you like, but it’s not necessary.
-As long as you keep the roots moist, the corm will be fine.
+No and no!
+You can pot gladiolus bulbs up in soil if you like, but it’s not necessary.
+As long as you keep the roots moist, the corms will be fine.

-It’s the cheapest and easiest way to start a cut flower garden in your backyard, or use it as a way to dip your toes into flower farming.
+You’ll love Cut Flowers Made Simple to put everything together.
+It’s the cheapest and easiest way to start a cut flower garden in your backyard.
+Or you can even use it as a way to dip your toes into flower farming!